atolye15/checklist/checklists/branch-settings-on-github.md

 - [ ] Enable require status checks to pass before merging

 - [ ] Mark CirleCI related checks on the list
-It is not allowed the merge any code without passing CircleCI tests
+It is not allowed to merge any code without successfully passing the CircleCI tests.

 - [ ] Mark Codecov related checks on the list
-If the project use Codecov, then enable its checks too
+If the project uses Codecov, then enable it's checks too

 - [ ] Enable include administrators
 No one can bypass this rules 🤝